 Frequently Asked Questions (FAQ) for the TSA Course

-How does your TSA course help with preparation?
+How does your TARA course help with preparation?

 Are practice materials included in the course?

-How can I enrol in the TSA course?
+How can I enrol in the TARA course?

-To enrol in our TSA course, simply click the ‘date and pricing’ button on this webpage and follow the registration instructions.
+To enrol, click the "Date and Pricing" button on this page and follow the registration instructions.